Daniel Gross (journalist): Early life and family

-A native of East Lansing, Michigan, Gross graduated from East Lansing High School (1985).
+A native of East Lansing, Michigan, Gross has Syrian-Jewish ancestry from his mother's side.
+He graduated from East Lansing High School (1985).
 He received his bachelor's degree in American history and government from Cornell University (1989), his master's degree in American history from Harvard University (1991), and an honorary PhD in humane letters from Lake Forest College.

 He and his wife live in Westport, CT.
 The couple has two children.